omec-project/upf/README.md

 ## Pre-reqs

-To follow instructions, install
+To follow instructions, you need

 * Docker CE >= 17.06
-* 2 DPDK compatiable interfaces bound to VFIO and update their iommu_group id in `setup.sh`
+* 2 DPDK compatiable interfaces bound to VFIO with their iommu_group id updated in `setup.sh`

 ## Init